 Enterprise segment - Enterprise biometrics systems are similar to government systems in that they typically operate in a client/server environment that: i) captures biometrics samples on a client PC or mobile device; ii) stores those samples in a database on a server, and then, when queried; iii) matches live samples against stored samples.
-Mobile devices are likely to be used in conjunction with enterprise systems as we have seen a desire by customers to use smartphones as enrollment and access devices.
+Mobile devices can be used for authentication upon login attempt on another device in an "out-of-band" fashion.